ne75/propgcc/README.md

 - changed i2c driver to support clock stretching.
 - changed terminal.c driver to require cooked mode to convert \n to \r\n
+- changed FullDuplexSerial to have a larger buffer size

 ------------------------------------------------------------------